Communications and Training Associate

 Key Responsibilities (percentages are approximate and may change as needed):

-Program Coordination (50%)
+Program Coordination (45%)

-Administrative, Program, and Communications Support (25%)
+Administrative and Program Support (25%)

-- Provide assistance to other program staff in program deliverables.
+Provide assistance to other program staff in program deliverables.

 - Project management and/or event coordination experience

-- Strong communication and interpersonal skills
+- Strong organizational, communication, and interpersonal skills

 - Ability to write/edit well and produce quality publications with strong attention to detail